-In addition, make sure that the default language preferences for Oracle Text have been installed.
-To install the Oracle Text default language, log in to the Oracle database where you plan to install Oracle HTML DB and run the appropriate drdeflang.sql script, which by default is located in ORACLE\BASE\ORACLE\ HOME\ctx\admin\defaults.
+In addition, ensure that the default language preferences for Oracle Text have been installed.
+To install the Oracle Text default language, log in to the Oracle database where you plan to install Oracle HTML DB and run the appropriate drdeflang.sql script, which by default is located in ORACLE_BASE\ORACLE

+HOME\ctx\admin\defaults.
 For example, to run the language preferences script for US English, drdefus.sql:

+'''

-c:\> sqlplus sys/SYS\password as sysdba SQL> @c:\oracle\product\10.2.0\db\1\ctx\admin\defaults\drdefus.sql
+c:\> sqlplus sys/SYS_password as sysdba

+SQL> @c:\oracle\product\10.2.0\db_1\ctx\admin\defaults\drdefus.sql

+'''

-See Also : Oracle Text Application Developer's Guide for more information on Oracle Text
+See Also: Oracle Text Application Developer's Guide for more information about Oracle Text

-Requirements for Oracle Database 10g Products
+2.2 Requirements for Oracle Database 10q Products